Panel on Higher Education

 Loea Akiona is a faculty specialist and career services counselor and coordinator at UH West O‘ahu.
 He recently earned his doctorate of education degree in professional education practice from UH Mānoa.

-NHEA 2020 Convention.
-The 21st Annual Native Hawaiian Education Association Convention will be held at Windward Community College on
+The 21st Annual Native Hawaiian Education Association Convention will be held virtually on Friday, July 3, 2020 from 9 to 3 pm, using the Zoom platform.
+Register TODAY.

 Register for NHEA Convention

 9:15 AM - EOY Panel